Skip to navigation Skip to content

 • the school has an insurance policy that covers payment for medical expenses incurred by the injured person

-• holds an insurance policy that does not provide for any payment of medical expenses, or only covers payment of medical expenses which are not eligible Medicare or nursing home benefits or residential and home care subsidies
+• the school holds an insurance policy that does not provide for any payment of medical expenses, or only covers payment of medical expenses which are not eligible Medicare or nursing home benefits or residential and home care subsidies

 Schools are not legally required to carry insurance for accidents.
 Therefore, any compensation payment arising from a school accident must be considered on its individual merits.